mpckkk/scChatBot/README.md

 `pip install zhipuai`

-Now all required packages is installed, you need to get your own ZHIPU API from https://open.bigmodel.cn and run `python chatbot.py` to get start tp explore!
+Now all required packages is installed, you need to get your own ZHIPU API from https://open.bigmodel.cn and run `python chatbot.py` to get start to explore!